-We all are very well evident with the fact that Windows 10 can be used on touch as well as non-touch devices.
+We all are very well aware of the fact that Windows 11/10 can be used on touch as well as non-touch devices.
 So the registry database of this operating system contains the configuration for touch operations for Windows as well.
 Consider the scenario; you’re using a touch-operated Windows 10/8 system.
 After you log in, the mouse pointer disappears, and it practically behaves like arrow keys.

 Mouse pointer disappears & gets replaced with Arrow key